Divyanshsukhija2004/Historical-VAR---Value-at-Risk-Model/README.md

 ##  Results
 - 1-Year 95% Historical VaR: 2%.
 - Breaches: 10 out of 12 days (~expected 5%).
+Bonus : After modelling nos, might as well get a eicher bike.
+Of course for my collaborator too.

 ##  Next Steps
 - Add Parametric VaR (Variance-Covariance method).
 - Add Monte Carlo Simulation for forward-looking risk.
 - Extend model to a portfolio of stocks.
-- Will upload them in seperate Repos,
+- Will upload them in separate Repos,

-## Author
+## Authors
-Developed by Me & Colonel General as part ofrisk modeling practice.
+Developed by Me & Colonel General as part of risk modeling practice.